joeldmyers/cormen-algorithm-review/chapter_18/README.md

 ## Operations we want to support

+### Search

-- Search: like binary search tree, except instead of making a binary or two-way branching decision at each node, we make a multi-way branching decision. bTreeSearch takes a pointer to the root node of a subtree and a key to be searched for.
+Like binary search tree, except instead of making a binary or two-way branching decision at each node, we make a multi-way branching decision. bTreeSearch takes a pointer to the root node of a subtree and a key to be searched for.
 So it's bTreeSearch(T.root, k).
 If it finds it, it returns [y, i], which is a node y and an index i, such that y.key[i] = k.
 Otherwise it returns null.

 ```
 const bTreeSearch = (node, target) => {